Intermittent Fasting Myths: 8 Things Most People Don’t Know About IF

 Still, some skeptics believe this “diet” is for the birds, not to mention completely ineffective.

 And that’s primarily based on the several subsequent myths surrounding it.

-Read on to discover what exactly these five intermittent fasting myths are, and exactly why they are, well, myths.
+Read on to discover what these five intermittent fasting myths are and why they are, well, myths.

 Myth 1: Breakfast is the Most Important Meal of the Day

-While it may have been beaten into your head that it’s essential to eat the minute you wake up — or at the sound of that initial stomach growl — doing this causes you to:
+While you might have heard that it’s essential to eat the moment you wake up — or at the sound of that initial stomach growl — this is not true.

-Miss out on the benefits that occur from extending the fasting period to be 14-16 hours (or even longer) every day
+Doing this causes you to miss out on the benefits of extending the fasting period to be 14-16 hours (or even longer) every day.

 The key is to train your body to use your fat and ketones for energy.